morrownr/88x2bu/README.md

 ### Installation of the Driver:

-Note: The installation instructions that I am providing are for the novice user.
+Note: The installation instructions that are provided are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.

 Note: The installation instructions require that your system has access to the internet.
-I realize that you expect the adapter supported by this driver to provide your internet access but there are many ways to enable temporary internet access depending on your hardware and situation.
+There are numerous ways to enable temporary internet access depending on your hardware and situation.

 Note: The installation instructions require the use of the terminal.
 The quick way to open a terminal: Ctrl+Alt+T (hold down on the Ctrl and Alt keys then press the T key.)

 Note: The installation instructions make use of DKMS.
-DKMS is a system utility which will automatically recompile and install a kernel module when a new kernel is installed.
+DKMS is a system utility which will automatically recompile and install this kernel module when a new kernel is installed.
 DKMS is provided by and maintained by Dell.

 Note: It is recommended that you do not delete the driver directory after installation as the directory contains documentation (README.md) and scripts that you may need in the future.